macestari17/Finance_Projects/README.md

 # Finance Projects Repository 📊

-This repository showcases Python-based projects inspired by concepts I'm studying as part of my MBA in Applied Finance.
-While much of my academic work was theoretical or conducted using Excel, I took the initiative to translate these concepts into Python to enhance their professional applicability.
+This repository contains Python-based projects inspired by concepts from my MBA in Applied Finance.
+Since much of my academic work has been theoretical or conducted using Excel, I created these projects to apply those concepts in Python for practical use.

-These projects demonstrate my ability to bridge the gap between theoretical knowledge and practical implementation.
-Whether it's portfolio management, risk analysis, or financial forecasting, this repository highlights not only my technical skills but also my dedication to learning, adapting, and applying new tools for real-world impact.
+The projects cover portfolio management, risk analysis, and financial forecasting, with a focus on implementing financial models and calculations.

 ---